Laf111/CEMU-Batch-Framework/README.md

 - **Handle more than one user/save also with versions of CEMU < 1.15.19**;

 - **Make your loadiine games library portable :**
-    - save settings PER user (including GFX and mods packs) and PER host,
+    - save settings PER user (including GFX and mods packs) and PER host;
-    - game stats per user (using all version of CEMU that supports it) for all hosts used
+    - game stats per user (using all version of CEMU that supports it) for all hosts used;
+    - handle drive letter changing when used on an external drive (rebuild all the links so you can also use this feature if you want to move your games location);
+    - synchronize saves, transferable cache and game stats between BatchFw installs;

 - **Keep my games up to date** (silently check update and DLC availability);